Beach Getaway Guide

 Satara area dhabas

 The highway hotels between Shirwal and Satara are good for an early breakfast stop.
 Misal pav, pohe, kanda bhaji, chai.
-Hotel Nandanvan near Satara is a reliable choice — clean toilets (important to mention), decent food, and quick service because they are used to highway travellers.
+Hotel Nandanvan near Satara is a reliable choice, with clean toilets (important to mention), decent food, and quick service because they are used to highway travellers.
 A full breakfast for 4 people here costs about ₹400-500.

 3.5 hrs